bgd-labs/aave-proposals-v3/src/20240722_Multi_IncreaseGHOFacilitatorCapacity/IncreaseGHOFacilitatorCapacity.md

 | Arb GHO Facilitator Capacity |  2.5M   |  20.0M   |
 | Arb GHO Supply Cap           |  1.0M   |   5.0M   |
 | Arb GHO Borrow Cap           |  0.9M   |   4.5M   |

-The GHO Steward admin role has the permission to adjust the following parameters.

-**Bridge Facilitator and CCIP Rates**
-On Ethereum:

-1. `CCIP BridgeLimitAdmin` role to adjust the bridge limit up to 100% both ways
-2. `CCIP RateLimitAdmin` role to adjust the `TokenPool Rate Limit` by 100% both ways, and the `TokenPool Rate Limit Refill Rate` by 100% both ways
-3. `Facilitator Borrow Capacity` can be updated by up to 100% both ways
-4. `Facilitator Bucket Capacity` can be updated by up to 100% both ways

-On Arbitrum:

-1. `CCIP BucketCapacityManager` role to adjust the facilitator bucket capacity by 100% both ways
-2. `CCIP RateLimitAdmin` role to adjust the `TokenPool Rate Limit` by 100% both ways, and the `TokenPool Rate Limit Refill Rate` by 100% both ways

-GHO Steward Arbitrum SAFE: `0x8513e6F37dBc52De87b166980Fa3F50639694B60`

 ## References